 - Acquire competency in managing normal and complicated obstetric patients before, during, and after delivery.

 - Acquire the requisite skills in prenatal diagnosis and perinatal ultrasound to diagnose and counsel couples at risk.

 - Demonstrate knowledge of fundamental areas of MFM as defined in the ABOG Guide to Learning in Maternal-Fetal Medicine.
-The program utilizes a combination of didactic lectures, chapter reviews, journal clubs, case conferences, and research conferences to achieve this objective.
+The program utilizes a combination of didactic lectures, assigned reading, journal clubs, case conferences, and research conferences to achieve this objective.

 The fellow’s learning experience is supervised by faculty members who are board certified in Maternal-Fetal Medicine, Genetics, and Internal Medicine.

 Collaboration with researchers from the entire University of Florida faculty is highly encouraged.

 The University of Florida College of Medicine Department of Obstetrics and Gynecology has a strong tradition of excellence in teaching.
 Because of the quality of the medical school and department, we attract outstanding students and residents.
 Our department frequently receives the College’s award for the best clinical teaching of medical students.
 We expect that our MFM fellows will be strong contributors to this teaching effort.

 We have many scheduled teaching conferences, including daily board rounds, weekly MFM Fellows’ Conference, Ob/Gyn Grand Rounds, Reproductive and Perinatal Biology Seminar, Neonatal-Maternal-Fetal Medicine Multidisciplinary Conference, Department Journal Clubs and Research Conferences, monthly Fetal Echocardiography and Pediatric Conference.
 Faculty, fellows, and residents from numerous departments are invited to attend.